-One of the most effective methods of treating emotion dysregulation is Dialectical Behavioral Therapy.
+One of the most effective methods of treating emotion dysregulation is dialectical behavioral therapy (DBT).

-For example, when two people hold opposing points of view on a subject, both their ideas can be valid and true at the same time.
+For example, when you hold opposing ideas on a subject, both ideas can be valid and true at the same time:

 Who Is It Designed To Help?

-It was originally designed to treat patients suffering from Borderline Personality Disorder but it has since been adapted to treat several other clinical disorders related to anxiety, mood, eating, post traumatic stress disorder (PTSD) and self harming and suicidal behaviors.
+DBT was originally designed to treat patients suffering from borderline personality disorder, but it has since been adapted to treat several other clinical disorders related to:

-DBT teaches you new skills to manage painful emotions and reduce conflict in relationships.
+DBT teaches you new skills to manage painful emotions and reduce conflict in relationships by:

 The goal is to help you build a life that you feel is worth living.

-Modified DBT programs meet the needs of the non-clinical general population.
+Modified DBT programs can even meet the needs of the non-clinical general population.
 Specifically, the DBT skills training module addresses a range of behaviors in adolescents and young adults.